marjoleinF/gamtree/README.md

 load for penalized spline models.
 Therefore, function `gamtree` also allows to employ conditional inference trees (or `ctree`; Hothorn et al., 2006) to fit the tree.
-This algorithm uses slightly different criteria for variable and split selection.
-The resulting tree structures are generally similar, but may often not be identical.
-In any case, `ctree` tends to substantially reduce computational load.
-The conditional inference tree method can be employed by specifying `method = "ctree"` in the call to function `gamtree`, hich by default uses `method = "mob"`.
+This algorithm uses slightly different criteria for variable and split selection, which can result in different tree structures, but substantially lower computational load.
+The conditional inference tree method can be employed by specifying `method = "ctree"` in the call to function `gamtree`.
+By default, it uses `method = "mob"`.

 ## Specifying non-default arguments for the partitioning